CaptainHottub/macro_keyboard/README.md

 Everything in the `config.yaml` file can be changed, you can add or remove whatever you want.

+To run it you need to run the `macro_driver.py` in a terminal:

+    python -u "/macro_keyboard/src/Driver/macro_driver.py"

 ### Assembling the PCB
 Soldering all the components to the PCB can be a little difficult as I did chose some pretty small components, especially the LED's and diodes.
 The production Gerber zip file for the PCB is in `src/PCB/Macro_PCB_2.2.x_Production_Gerber`, which you can submit to JLCPCB to get made.
 The Bill Of Material is at  `/src/macro_keyboard_BOM.csv`.
 Most parts can be sourced from DigiKey.

 There is a `macro_keyboard.step` that should help with any questions on component orientation.

 **Bottom Mount Components**
 - 13 KAILH Hot Swap Sockets